Real Food, Real Change

 Ask William Smith junior Mollie Kenerson ’15 about food and she gets visibly excited.
 Not just any food: it has to be of the local, good-for-you variety.

-Kenerson will continue to work for the Finger Lakes Institute on issues related to local food throughout the upcoming academic year.
-In the spring semester, she will study abroad in Ecuador and Peru, where she hopes to continue to work on issues of community building and environmental justice.
+Kenerson continued to work for the Finger Lakes Institute on issues related to local food throughout the academic year.
+In the spring semester, she studied abroad in Ecuador and Peru, where she continued to work on issues of community building and environmental justice.